A Guide to a Successful Employee Onboarding Process for New Hires

 • Check-ins

-#2: Offer acceptance
+#2: Offer Acceptance

 This is the 2nd stage of the new employee onboarding process flow.
 After receiving the offer letters, the very next step is waiting for your employees to accept the offers.
 At this point, your company may plan a phone call or a meeting to go over the previously agreed-upon policies, processes, benefits, and so on.